ventus-ag/docs/_docs/tutorials/kubeflow.md

 Follow these steps to deploy Kubeflow:

-1) Download and install `kfctl` release from the <a href ="https://github.com/kubeflow/kubeflow/releases/">Kubeflow releases page</a> or you can run this scripts:
+1) Download and install `kfctl` release from the <a href ="https://github.com/kubeflow/kubeflow/releases/">Kubeflow releases page</a>:
 - `wget https://github.com/kubeflow/kubeflow/releases/download/v0.6.2/kfctl_v0.6.2_linux.tar.gz`
-- `tar -xvf kfctl_<release tag>_<platform>.tar.gz`
+- `tar -xvf kfctl_v0.6.2_linux.tar.gz`
 - `sudo cp kfctl /usr/bin/`

-2) Run the following commands to set up and deploy Kubeflow.
-The code below includes an optional command to add the binary `kfctl` to your path.
-If you don’t add the binary to your path, you must use the full path to the `kfctl` binary each time you run it.
+2) Run the following commands to set up and deploy Kubeflow:

-{% include alert.html type="info" title="Important Note:" content="At the time of writing this tutorial there is an issue with creations kubeflow-anonymous namespace.
+{% include alert.html type="info" title="Important Note:" content="At the time of writing this tutorial there is an issue with kubeflow-anonymous namespace.
 You need to create it yourself before you will set up and deploy kubeflow.
 Probably it will be fixed in next versions." %}

-- Create kubeflow-anonymous namespace
+- Create kubeflow-anonymous namespace:
   - `kubectl create ns kubeflow-anonymous`

-- Add `kfctl` to PATH, to make the kfctl binary easier to use.
+- The name of a directory where you want Kubeflow configurations to be stored.
+This directory is created when you run kfctl init:
   - `export KFAPP="kubeflow-tutorial"`
+- Specify path to kfctl config file which will be used for kubeflow installation:
   - `export CONFIG="https://raw.githubusercontent.com/kubeflow/kubeflow/v0.6-branch/bootstrap/config/   kfctl_existing_arrikto.0.6.2.yaml"`

-- Specify credentials for the default user.
+- Specify credentials for the default user:
   - `export KUBEFLOW_USER_EMAIL="admin@kubeflow.org"`
   - `export KUBEFLOW_PASSWORD="12341234"`